Welcome to your first steps at studying with us at BGU.

 Our Undergraduate Degrees are normally three years and designed to give you a thorough knowledge of the subject area.
 We have recently been upgrading our academic portfolio to offer you a more comprehensive choice of courses including Sociology, Health and Social Care and Archaeology & History.

 We offer a variety of postgraduate routes to obtain a teaching qualification.
-The most common are the Postgraduate and Professional Graduate Certificates in Education (PGCE) which offer an integrated academic and professional preparation for teaching, combining academic study at masters level with recommendation for EYTS or QTS.
+The most common are the Postgraduate and Professional Graduate Certificates in Education (PGCE) which offer an integrated academic and professional preparation for teaching, combining academic study at masters level with recommendation for QTS.
 This is available for early years teaching, general primary teaching and for a range of secondary subject specialisms.

 The School Direct Training Programme is school-embedded Initial Teacher Training (ITT) in Primary and Secondary schools across England.
 All of BGU’s School Direct places will lead to both a full PGCE award and Qualified Teacher Status.

 There are many routes to becoming a teacher, so please make sure you know exactly which one you want before applying.
 Our Enquiries Team can help with any questions if you’re unsure.